 - The UID(s) generated by the EU Login (See figure below)

-The information are available here available: https://ecas.ec.europa.eu/cas/userdata/ShowDetails.cgi
+The information is available here: https://ecas.ec.europa.eu/cas/userdata/ShowDetails.cgi

 Or when you enter into the EU Login landing page, clicking on the gear icon on the top-right of the page.

 The EU Login is the European Commission authorisation and authentication service and it ensures secure access both the HBM4EU Data Repository and restricted data in IPCHEM.
 Once the data owner/provider has signed and sent all the documents summarised in Step 1 and created the EU Login Account, the IPCHEM team can proceed with the management of the accounts to access to the HBM4EU Data Repository.
 Only authorised accounts get the access to it.